-Instrumental Seismicity (1964-2005)
+Instrumental Seismicity (1964 - 2005):

-The instrumental earthquakes are collected from a number of seismological catalogues and bulletins including those of the International Seismological Centre (ISC), National Earthquake Information Service (NIES), El-Isa and Al-Shanti (1989) and Al-Amri (1994) and Saudi Geological Survey (SGS).
-It is found that about 438 earthquakes are occurred study area within the period 1964-2005 with magnitudes in the range $2 \le mb \le 6.9$.
+The instrumental earthquakes are collected from a number of seismological catalogues and bulletins including those of the International Seismological Centre (ISC), National Earthquake Information Service (NIES), El-Isa and Al-Shanti (1989), Al-Amri (1994) and Saudi Geological Survey (SGS).
+It is found that about 438 earthquakes are occurred study area within the period 1964 - 2005 with magnitudes in the range $2 \le m_b \le 6.9$.
 The local earthquake monitoring in Saudi Arabia stated in 1964 with few stations and then the number of stations has been increased.
 One hundred Forty-eight of these had a magnitude $M \ge 4$, while the rest has magnitude less than 4.
-The epicentral distribution of the instrumental seismicity of the study area (Fig. 16.4) shows the following characteristics; (1) the general distribution of earthquakes seems to correlate well with the major structures of the area.
-Many earthquakes are distributed within the spreading zone of the Red Sea.
-South of Sanaa a concentration of epicenters correlates well with a regional Tertiary and Quaternary volcanic plateau; (2) the instrumental earthquakes show a noticeable higher activity in the southern Red Sea and Middle of the Red Sea compared with other areas.
+The epicentral distribution of the instrumental seismicity of the study area (Fig.4) shows the following characteristics; 1) the general distribution of earthquakes are distributed within the spreading zone of the Red Sea.
+South of Sanaa a concentration of epicenters correlates well with a regional Tertiary and Quaternary volcanic plateau;

+2) the instrumental earthquakes show a noticeable higher activity in the southern Red Sea and Middle of the Red Sea compared with other areas.